TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ## Overview

 This room is a real nice room to skill check yourself.
-There are fundamental exercises about brute-forcing, hash cracking and privilege escalation.
-If you can't answer a questions, go get the proper information on related rooms.
+To clear the room, we have to answer fundamental questions about brute-forcing, hash cracking and privilege escalation.
+If you can't answer a questions, feel free to go get the proper information and come back later.

 Let's see how we can solve this room together.

 > [!info]
-> I detail my methodology and tough process at the time of writing this.
-There are surely dozens more other solutions.
+> I detail my methodology and tough process at the time of writing.
+There are surely dozens more other solutions out there and they are as good as mine.

 ## Start the machine